1857 Bharuch riot: Aftermath

 The Parsis of Bharuch petitioned the Chief of Police of the Bombay Presidency, Bettington, on 19 May 1857 to examine the role of Head Constable.
 They also petitioned the Governor's Council to establish a commission for investigation.
 They told Parsi Panchayat to use their influence.

 Alexander Kinloch Forbes, the Sessions Judge, sentenced imprisonments to 39 out of 61 persons arrested.
 Two were hanged for the killing of Bharucha and the High Priest.

 The riots were examined in their connection with the rebellion in 1857 by historians.
 Taking advantage of the situation, there were attempts to incite the Muslim population to organise disturbance against the British government by the rebels.

-There was another riot between Parsis and Muslims on 26 November 1885 when a land to build Dargah was not granted by the authorities.
-As there were Parsi members in the Municipal Council, they were accused for not granting.
+There was another riot between Parsis and Muslims on 26 November 1885 when land to build a Dargah was not granted by the authorities.
+As there were Parsi members in the Municipal Council, they were accused of not granting it.

 Khasumate Gujarat (August 1858), compiled by a school teacher, Ervad Kaikhushru Pestonji Vakil, in Gujarati, gives a detailed account of the event.